unode/deep-learning-intro/_episodes/02-keras.md

 > ## Penguin Dataset
 >
-> Use seaborn to load the dataset and inspect the mentioned attributes.
+> Inspect the penguins dataset.
 > 1. What are the different features called in the dataframe?
 > 2. Are the target classes of the dataset stored as numbers or strings?
 > 3. How many samples does this dataset have?